VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 aggregates and entities that they would implement.
-The following images from the team's white-board illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat booking scenario to try and understand the alternative approaches.
+The following images from the team's white-board illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.

 This scenario considers what happens when a registrant tries to book several seats at a conference.
 The system must:

 - Check that sufficient seats are available.
-- Record details of the booking.
+- Record details of the registration.
 - Update the total number of seats booked for the conference.

 > **Note:** The scenario is kept deliberately simple to avoid distractions while the team examines the alternatives.

-The first possible approach, shown in figure 1, uses two separate aggregates.
+The first approach considered by the team, shown in figure 1, uses two separate aggregates.

 ![Figure 1][fig1]